rfo909/RForth/ForthTutorial.md

 -----------
 Forth is an interactive programming language.
 Usually one connects to the running instance via a serial terminal.
 This is the same for RFOrth.

+The interactive interface is usually just referred to as the REPL (read, execute, print, loop).

 This gives us the ability to debug code, word by word, in the actual environment, which is particularly useful on microcontrollers, which is the target system for RFOrth.
 With a sufficient